graphicintuitions/graphic-intuitions/src/pages/blog/remote-communication-channels-and-tips-for-todays-reality.md

 If you have chat enabled on your website you want to ensure your automated messaging is updated and additional operators are ready to support in high volume times.

 There are many platforms, (the list is exhaustive see below) again we have used or implemented several such as Zendesk, Crisp, Hubspot Chat, and Salesforce chat.
-Additionally, messaging through social platforms is a form of Chat and with some chat engines your social platforms can be linked and consolidated so all messaging is in one place.
+Additionally, messaging through social platforms is a form of Chat and with some chat engines, your social platforms can be linked and consolidated so all messaging is in one place.

 Most are not free but SAAS subscriptions costs can be very minimal if you are just looking for a basic chat.